Language selection

 Identifying features

-Pancake Batter Tunicate can be mistaken for other invasive tunicates such as the violet tunicate, but it do not come in red or orange It may resemble certain types of sponges, but their texture is gelatinous rather than spongy.
+Pancake Batter Tunicate can be mistaken for other invasive tunicates such as the Violet Tunicate, but it is never red or bright orange.
+It may resemble certain types of sponges, but their texture is gelatinous rather than spongy.
+Pancake Batter Tunicate can be distinguished from native tunicates by its white spots.

 Habitat